 - List of things you’re not allowed to do with an addon, like charge money for it, advertise anything or ask for donations in-game, or spam other players.

-Lua is the Portuguese word for “moon”, and the name of the programming language in which the WoW UI and addons are written.
+Lua is the Portuguese word for “moon” (it’s not an acronym or initialism) and the name of the programming language in which the WoW UI and addons are written.
 Here are some resources to help you learn about Lua syntax and functions: